 Critical illness insurance can provide financial support through the treatment journey beyond just mortality protection.
 Discuss options with your broker.

-Conclusion: Finding the Right Life Insurance with Cancer in Canada
+Finding the Right Life Insurance with Cancer in Canada

 The key takeaway is that with proper preparation and guidance from an experienced broker, Canadian cancer patients and survivors at various stages of diagnosis can secure customized life insurance solutions.

 Term, permanent, simplified issue, and critical illness policies all offer options worth exploring.
 Being an educated advocate for yourself and honestly representing your full medical profile is key to finding affordable coverage that protects your family.
-Cancer history does not preclude protection.

 How long after a cancer diagnosis can you get life insurance with cancer?